vedph/cadmus-migration-v3/Proteus.Rendering/README.md

 Currently this is being developed to provide all the generic, reusable models and logic for rendering data into text, in order to serve both the GVE (`Gve.Migration` project in this solution) and Cadmus (`Cadmus.Migration` solution) export subsystems.

 The code in this library is mostly derived from `Cadmus.Migration`, with the necessary changes to make it reusable and generic.
-When the library is stable, it will be moved to the `Proteus` solution and the `Cadmus.Migration` project will be refactored to use it.
+When the library is stable, it will be moved to the `Proteus` solution.

 ## GVE Export